 - Residents who wish to retain their rooms must do so online before March 18, 2014 at 12 p.m.
 All spaces not retained by 12 p.m. on March 18 will become available to be filled through pull-ins of other roommates who retained, will be filled through consolidations, or will be made available during General Room Selection.

 - If your room is not eligible to retain when you log into the web site, then this phase of Room Selection is not an option for you.
 If you believe that your room should be eligible for retention, please contact the Room Assignments staff.

 Want to retain your room?
 Here's what you need to do:

 - Talk to you current roommate(s).
 Do they plan to retain as well?
 Or will there be vacancies in your current room following the retention process?
 If your roommate(s) is not retaining, you will be required to pull-in roommates later on in order to fill the room, suite, or apartment.
 If both roommates want to retain but both also want to pull in new roommates, that needs to be worked out between the two residents individually.
 Retainers always have first priority on a room, over pull-ins.

 - Log in to retain your room.
-Log into the Room Selection application before noon on Wednesday, March 20 and follow the steps to retain your current assignment.
+Log into the Room Selection application between Monday, March 3 and noon on Wednesday, March 18 and follow the steps to retain your current assignment.
 You will be asked to sign your Housing License Agreement during this process.
 Remember - once you retain your current assignment, you are locked into that assignment and will not be eligible to participate in any later phases of Room Selection.

 Note: During this step you can ONLY retain your current room for yourself.
 You can also "request" one additional roommate pull-in, but to pull in roommates to fill any remaining vacancies following the Retain Your Room phase, read below for more information.